To be Australia’s leading university arts centre, interpreting and challenging our world through ambitious and diverse performing arts practice.

 To achieve this:

-We commission, produce and present major performances within our annual curated season, with a focus on showcasing leading Australian independent theatre companies.
+We commission, produce and present major performances within our annual curated Seymour Season, with a focus on showcasing leading Australian independent theatre companies.

 We enliven the artistic life of our city through presenting partnerships with major cultural events such as Sydney Festival, Sydney Writers’ Festival and Sydney Gay and Lesbian Mardi Gras.